Sprees/redux-thunk/README.md

   }
 }

-// ReduxThunk allows you to return a function that takes
+// ReduxThunk allows you to return a function and make asynchronous calls function addOneAsync() {
-// `dispatch` and `getState` functions as arguments function addOneAsync() {
+  // return a function that accepts `dispatch` instead of an object return (dispatch) => {
-  return (dispatch, getState) => {
+    // setTimeout is inherently asynchronous
-    // asynchronous setTimeout function that will invoke `addOne` after 1 second setTimeout(() => {
+    // this shows we can now call an asynchronous function inside our action creator setTimeout(() => {
-      // using the available `dispatch` function
+      // use the `dispatch` argument to dispatch our result to the reducer
-      dispatch(addOne())
+      // you can dispatch a sync or async action with `dispatch` dispatch(addOne())
     }, 1000)
   }